The Best Tactical Knife Review

 A Quick Overview

-We’re presenting to you Blade Mate’s tactical folding pocket knife – a neat, plain tac knife which is a bit smaller than from what we’ve seen so far.
-It excels in many fields of performance, but we can safely conclude that it’s usability is only matched by its outward appearance.
+We’re presenting Blade Mate’s tactical folding pocket knife to you – a neat, plain tac knife smaller than we’ve seen.
+It excels in many fields of performance, but we can safely conclude that its usability is only matched by its outward appearance.
 Let’s take a look at what it can offer you.

 Specs and Features

-The first notable feature of Blade Mate’s Tactical folding pocket knife is the seatbelt cutter – it will undoubtedly save your life during an emergency.
-Secondly, there’s the steel tipped glass breaker which, when combined with the seatbelt cutter will be your mean of escape during car collisions.
-The blade of this knife features stainless steel materials and a serrated edge which is perfect for sawing and slicing.
+The first notable feature of Blade Mate’s Tactical folding pocket knife is the seatbelt cutter—it will undoubtedly save your life during an emergency.
+Secondly, there’s the steel-tipped glass breaker, which, when combined with the seatbelt cutter, will be your means of escape during car collisions.
+The blade of this knife features stainless steel materials and a serrated edge, which is perfect for sawing and slicing.

-The blade is 3.5 inches long and is fortified with a quality alloy which prevents corrosion.
+The blade is 3.5 inches long and is fortified with a quality alloy that prevents corrosion.

 Versatility

-Although Blade Mate’s Tactical folding pocket knife doesn’t come outfitted with too many features, it’s pretty versatile overall.
-This knife will prove very valuable to you during emergencies, during camping, or survival exercises.
+Although Blade Mate’s Tactical folding pocket knife isn’t outfitted with too many features, it’s versatile overall.
+This knife will be valuable to you during emergencies, camping, or survival exercises.

 Aesthetics